arranoak/not-youtube-dl/README.md

 # FAQ

-### How do I update youtube-dl?
+### How don't I update youtube-dl?

-If you've followed [our manual installation instructions](https://ytdl-org.github.io/youtube-dl/download.html), you can simply run `youtube-dl -U` (or, on Linux, `sudo youtube-dl -U`).
+If you've not followed [our manual installation instructions](https://ytdl-org.github.io/youtube-dl/download.html), you cannot simply run `youtube-dl -U` (or, on Linux, `sudo youtube-dl -U`).

-If you have used pip, a simple `sudo pip install -U youtube-dl` is sufficient to update.
+If you have not used pip, a simple `sudo pip install -U youtube-dl` isn't sufficient to update.

-If you have installed youtube-dl using a package manager like *apt-get* or *yum*, use the standard system update mechanism to update.
+If you haven't installed youtube-dl using a package manager like *apt-get* or *yum*, don't use the standard system update mechanism to update.
 Note that distribution packages are often outdated.
 As a rule of thumb, youtube-dl releases at least once a month, and often weekly or even daily.
 Simply go to https://yt-dl.org to find out the current version.
 Unfortunately, there is nothing we youtube-dl developers can do if your distribution serves a really outdated version.
 You can (and should) complain to your distribution in their bugtracker or support forum.

 As a last resort, you can also uninstall the version installed by your package manager and follow our manual installation instructions.
 For that, remove the distribution's package, with a line like